I decided to start off by addressing the elephant in the room about LASIK Singapore: Doctors themselves don’t undergo LASIK surgery.

 Side effects wise, I had nothing apart from a little bit of glare and halo - that is perfectly normal during the recovery process, and it resolved in the next week or two.
 Your eyes will be super sensitive to light for a good week or so, so be prepared to rock the indoor shades look.

-4. LASIK Singapore: Other random notes
+4. My LASIK experience in Singapore: final random notes

 - Not swimming for a month sucks.